CARRTLABUSF/UnityChallenge24/README.md

 ### Level 3: Modify backend to handle video feed
 - **Task**: Create a whole new pipeline to send video feed from Unity:
    - Modify `NetworkManager.cs` to include another Coroutine specifically to send images.
 Leverage the helper function `GetImageBytes()`.
-(Hint: Suggest to send small images over UDP)
+     > Note: It's ok to send low resolution and small images
    - Make sure you send the images to a different server port than the position message
    - Modify `main.go` inside *WebChallengeScripts/server* to create a new UDP listener at the new server port you have defined for image messages
    - Modify `main.go` to enable relaying to the frontend the incoming images.
-There are multiple ways to achieve this.
-(Hint: attempt to leverage the already existing Websocket connection with the frontend.)
+There are multiple ways to achieve this
+     > Hint: Try to leverage the already existing Websocket connection with the frontend, not the most optimal but it's simple
    - Moidfy `index.html` and `main.js` that you already modified for level 2, but this time add handling such that it can display the incoming images from the server.
    - To verify proper functionality just run `go run main.go` or build it `go build -o server.exe` and then run `./server.exe`